websauna/websauna/docs/source/narrative/background/intro.rst

 * **Integrate, not develop**: Websauna does not try to invent anything itself.
 It takes a set of components and best practices vetted by the best developers and makes them to easily adoptable package.

+* **Always a solution**: Make sure that persons armed with basic knowledge finds an answer to every of their question to get the first version of the site out.

-* **Least resistance**: When compromises and choices between components are made, a path of least resistance is preferred.
+* **Least resistance**: When compromises and choices between default components are made, a path of least resistance is preferred.
 This usually means picking up a choice most developers feel comfortable with.

-* **Always provide a solution**: Make sure that persons armed with basic knowledge finds an answer to every of their question to get the first version of the site out.
+* **

 Default stack
 =============